epfl-ada/ada-2022-project-adamantiumforgers/README.md

 - graph_test.csv : short version of graph.csv, to perform tests with Gephi

 ### Data handling
 Since this dataset is huge (~111GB compressed), it is very important to have a proper methodology to store, access, preprocess and filter it efficiently.

-Storage on external hard drive

-Access by chunks

-Explain in detail what we filtered
-Give mathematical details of the methods used (and libraries)

-### Create a sample of data to work on
+All the data is stored locally, with the largest files on an external hard drive.
+The largest files are read by chunks to produce the graph.
+However, once the graph is done, the amount of data is much smaller (~30KB) and can be handled very easily.

 ### Clustering

 We wanted to see if we were able to detect channel communities within our dataset.
 To do this we generated an undirected weigthed graph using user comments with the following methodology : If a user wrote a comment on a video of channel 1 and a comment on a video on channel 2, we create an edge of weight 1 between channel 1 and channel 2.
 To rapidly visualize how well it works we used `Gephi`, an open source graph visualisation platform.
 We discovered the louvain algorithm on gephi and realised it detected communities quite well.
 There were a lot of news channel that were pakistani or indian.
 When we ran the louvain algorithm with python using the `networkx` package, we quickly identified all the channels that were unnecessary.
 We then obtained a list of channels that were only in the USA and in the correct language.
 We ran the louvain algorithm again on our new filtered graph and obtained promising results.
 We indeed discovered discovered left and right-oriented communities

-### Visualization

 <img src="./pictures/Graph.png" alt="media_bias" class="center"/>